Bald eagles patiently await the day’s arrival of salmon. ©Ed Kingshott

 Bald eagles visit the Chehalis and Harrison rivers from mid-November to late-December with the festival held annually on the third weekend in November at the Pretty Estates Resort.
 Pack hiking boots, binoculars, rain-gear and warm clothing, a hat and gloves.
 To take good photos of the eagles, a camera with a 200mm lens or longer is essential.

 The Fraser Valley Bald Eagle Festival is accessible to visitors who can walk on uneven ground.
-2012 saw a record number of eagles and human participants.
-The 2013 Festival is November 16 and 17.
+The 2017 Festival is November 18 and 19.

 For complete tourist information, visit Tourism Harrison Hot Springs, www.tourismharrison.com.